 - Based on its initial assessment of the facts, the Office of Equity & Inclusion determines it is more appropriate to begin with the formal process.

-- When sexual assault, violence, or a crime has been committed.
+- When sexual assault, sexual violence, or a crime has been committed.

 Any individual who has concerns about discrimination or harassment should contact the Office of Equity & Inclusion.
-In both the Informal Resolution Process and the Formal Discrimination Complaint Procedure, the Office of Equity & Inclusion, at its discretion, may enlist outside assistance to address complaints about discrimination and/or harassment.
-The allegations will be examined for application of this Policy.
+In using both the Informal Resolution Process and the Formal Complaint Procedure, the Office of Equity & Inclusion, at its discretion, may enlist any assistance it chooses to address concerns about discrimination and/or harassment.
+The allegations will be examined for application of this policy.

-If the allegations do not implicate potentially illegal discrimination or harassment, the Office of Equity & Inclusion will notify the individual of its decision to close the complaint and will inform the individual of any other applicable College policy or procedure for addressing the complaints.
+If the allegations do not implicate potentially illegal discrimination or harassment, the Office of Equity& Inclusion will notify the individual of its decision to close the complaint and will inform the individual of any other applicable College policy or procedure for addressing the concerns.
 A record will be kept of the complaint or incident for the time period required by law.

 If any of the College's representatives typically involved in processing a Nondiscrimination and Non-harassment Policy complaint are or become the subject of the complaint, the following guidelines will be followed: